 2) A thank you:

-The applicant devoted time and effort to contacting you, and it’s both appropriate and businesslike to thank them for having done so.
+The applicant devoted time and effort to contact you, and it’s both appropriate and businesslike to thank them for having done so.

 3) A compliment (if sincere):